a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 1) connect and create a database and

-2) form the databse skeleton.
+2) form the database skeleton.

 Below is code where I do that.
 First I import the necessary libraries.
-I also import an error I defined in errors.py called 'MissingNameID'
+I also import an error I defined in 'errors.py' called 'MissingNameID'

 Whenever Setup_Name_DB gets initiated, it creates/initializes a database.

-To form the skeleton, at least of the tables I want to insert data, I create the tables I need.
+To form the skeleton, at least of the tables into which I want to insert data, I create the tables I need.
 When creating them, I need to specify the column names and the type of data they will hold.
 The tables I created here are the 'names' table and the 'popularity' table.

 I also wrote a function 'execute_commit_msg'.
 I just got tired of entering the contents of this function in other functions... so I wrote a function for it.